- Share Why the World Doesn’t Need Google Reader Anymore on Facebook

 We already do it.
 Curata’s flagship curation product does everything that Google Reader does and a whole lot more.
 Curata Reader and content consumption overall is not new turf for us, nor is it about building something from scratch.
 It’s more of an exercise in welding together technology we already have in our back pocket and wrapping it in a new content consumption-oriented user interface.

 - We can out-do anyone else.
 In the past few weeks there has been a lot of chatter about who has the best replacement for Google Reader.
 Some products have nearly cloned Google Reader.
-Others have declared RSS as dead and are attempting social media-based approaches.
+Others have declared RSS dead and are attempting social media-based approaches.
 While Google Reader and social media are both powerful mechanisms for receiving updates, both can be overwhelming with the volume and irrelevance of content they surface.
-Rather than delivering a fire-hose of feed entries, or relying on social signals, we will use our existing machine learning technology to look at the content itself so you can proactively get only the content that’s most relevant for you.
+Rather than delivering a fire-hose of feed entries, or relying on social signals, we use our existing machine learning technology to look at the content itself so you can proactively get only the content that’s most relevant for you.

 While we’re not revealing much about the actual product at this point, we are accepting requests for beta invites.
 We’re only giving away 10,000 at this time, so sign up for yours today.